mr-jungchoi/falcon-helm/helm-charts/falcon-kac/README.md

 - Helm 3.x is installed and available in PATH
 - Helm 3.x is supported by your Kubernetes distribution
-- Your cluster is running on a supported x86_64 Kubernetes environment
+- Your cluster is running on a supported x86_64, ARM64, or mixed Kubernetes environment

 The Falcon Kubernetes Admission Controller has been deployed and tested on these Kubernetes distributions: